 Item to be addressed Measures to be taken Responsible Entity Increase people's awareness of their fair housing rights and about how to recognize a violation and how to file a report.
 Increase outreach through media blast (radio and television ads, postings on website, strategic presentations).
-Primarily OEO FHC (website and presentations) Legal Aid (website and presentations) Intensify efforts to identify and prosecute fair housing violators Increased testing and prosecutions.
-OEOFHCLegal Aid Apprise landlords, realtors, lenders and county/municipal personnel about fair housing.
-Undertake training sessions and presentations.
-Coordinated by OEO Ensure that current and future changes to the county's Building and zoning regulations do not unintentionally promote fair housing violations.
+Intensify efforts to identify and prosecute fair housing violators Apprise landlords, realtors, lenders Increased testing and prosecutions.
+Undertake training sessions and OEO FHC Legal Aid Coordinated by OEO and county/municipal personnel about fair housing. presentations.
+Ensure that current and future changes to the county's Building and zoning regulations do not unintentionally promote fair housing violations.
 Review of current ordinances and regulations as well as the policies governing all count supported or initiated affordable housing programs • PBC- PZ&B Ensure that financial institutions do not discriminate in their lending policies.
 Conduct testing • FHC